maxhbr/LDBcollector/README.md

 # check_modulemd

-This contains an [avocado testing framework](http://avocado-framework.github.io/) based test to check the validitity of a modulemd file.
+This contains an [avocado testing framework](http://avocado-framework.github.io/) based test to check the validity of a modulemd file.

-It is currently little more than a skeleton that verifies a 'modulemd' parameter has been passed via avocado and that the parameter refers to a file that exists.

 ## Setup